BlueSquare23/johnlradford.io/essays/the_myth_of_american_exceptionalism.md

 ![A person is detained by U.S. Border Patrol agents inside a fast food restaurant under construction in Charlotte, N.C. on Nov.
 19. The man sustained injuries to his face while agents wrestled him to the ground, after he tried to run.
 Federal Agents are carrying out "Operation Charlotte's Web," an immigration enforcement surge across the Charlotte region.
 Ryan Murphy—Getty Images](https://time.com/redesign/_next/image/?url=https%3A%2F%2Fapi.time.com%2Fwp-content%2Fuploads%2F2025%2F11%2Ftime-top-100-photos-2025-064.jpg&w=3840&q=75)

-A person is detained by U.S. Border Patrol agents inside a fast food restaurant under construction in Charlotte, N.C. on Nov.
-19. The man sustained injuries to his face while agents wrestled him to the ground, after he tried to run.
-Federal Agents are carrying out "Operation Charlotte's Web," an immigration enforcement surge across the Charlotte region.
-Ryan Murphy—Getty Images

 An appeal to Krause:

 <div class="video-container">